rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-debugging.md

 [getting-a-backtrace-for-errors]: #getting-a-backtrace-for-errors

-If you want to get a backtrace to the point where the compiler emits an error message, you can pass the `-Z treat-err-as-bug`, which will make the compiler panic on the first error it sees.
+If you want to get a backtrace to the point where the compiler emits an error message, you can pass the `-Z treat-err-as-bug=n`, which will make the compiler skip `n` errors or `delay_span_bug` calls and then panic on the next one.
+If you leave off `=n`, the compiler will assume `0` for `n` and thus panic on the first error it encounters.

 This can also help when debugging `delay_span_bug` calls - it will make the first `delay_span_bug` call panic, which will give you a useful backtrace.